 A.S.A.P. drug take back programs have continued annually at Dan's Pharmacy, the Saltmarsh Senior Center and Island Pharmacy.
 Our thanks to volunteer Robyn Kirk as well as Steven Tornovish and John Rockett of the Nantucket Police Department for assisting with this program.
 Our thanks also to pharmacists Allan Bell, Dan Balling and David Small for their services.
 By safely disposing of outdated prescription medications, seniors and others eliminate risky situations at home and also protect the environment and water quality.

 RED RIBBON WEEK

-In October we partner with the Nantucket Public Schools, Lighthouse School and Nantucket New School as well as the Dreamland Theatre, A Safe Place, Nantucket Police Department, Nantucket Fire Department, Inquirer & Mirror, Nantucket Ice and other island organizations in participating in Red Ribbon Week.
+In October we partner with the Nantucket Public Schools, Lighthouse School and Nantucket New School as well as the Dreamland Theatre, A Safe Place, Nantucket Police Department, Nantucket Fire Department, Inquirer & Mirror, Nantucket Ice and other island organizations and the public schools in participating in Red Ribbon Week.
 Red Ribbon Week is funded in part by the Town of Nantucket Human Services grant program.
 The theme for Red Ribbon Week in 2014 is shown below.